sampsyo/cs6120/content/blog/2019-10-02-probabril/index.md

 # Introduction

 Often one would like to represent a non-deterministic process as a combination of operations.
-Such a representation is often much more compact and often much more clearly represents the process you have in mind, and is easier to edit; a probabilistic program is one such way of representing such a program.
-All that was needed to do to turn `bril` into a probabilistic programming language is to add a source of randomness --- in our simple case, a coin flip operation.
+Such a representation is often much more compact and often much more clearly represents the process you have in mind, and is easier to edit than conditional probability tables; a probabilistic program is one such way of representing such a program.
+All that was needed to do to turn `bril` into a probabilistic programming language is to add a source of randomness---in our simple case, a coin flip operation.
 Running such a program, gives you a sample from the distribution.

 Of course, having the source code, we can do much more than running programs.